dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 }
 ```

 `LoadAligned` and `LoadAlignedNonTemporal` require the input to be aligned.
 Aligned reads and writes should be slightly faster but using them comes at a price of increased complexity.
+"NonTemporal" means that the hardware is allowed (but not required) to bypass the cache.
+Non-temporal reads provide a speedup when working with very large amounts of data as it avoids repeatedly filling the cache with values that will never be used again.

 Currently .NET exposes only one API fo allocating unmanaged aligned memory: [NativeMemory.AlignedAlloc](https://learn.microsoft.com/dotnet/api/system.runtime.interopservices.nativememory.alignedalloc).
 In the future, we might provide [a dedicated API](https://github.com/dotnet/runtime/issues/27146) for allocating managed, aligned and hence pinned memory buffers.